'I'm not appropriately qualified': Senior lawyer sends junior counsel to 'high-stakes' sentencing

 Judge Greig sympathised with Tulloch and the "position she has been put in" by the senior lawyer.

-In granting the adjournment, he made clear a qualified lawyer will need to be present in court at Bird's sentencing on November 16.
+In granting the adjournment, he directed a qualified lawyer will need to appear in person at Bird's new sentencing date of November 16.

+He also referred the matter to the New Zealand Law Society, the national regulator of the legal profession.

 Ryan did not respond to Open Justice's request for comment on today's hearing.